 (Gary Chapman, 2010)

 Just a little reminder that at this time in your life you need to look after each other more than ever, even while you are looking after your baby.
 Life may be a little topsy-turvy, short on sleep, long on things to accomplish in a day, and just seeming to be 24/7 work, but a little love for one another will go a long way.
-Don’t forget to show love according to your Love Languages, and take a look at this ‘Crazy Cycle’.
+Don’t forget to show love according to your Love Languages, and take a look at this Crazy Cycle and Energizing Cycle.

 Michele Weiner-Davis* is a therapist who used to listen to couples, hear their problems, not getting along, making each other mad, etc., and she would say